fskelly/Solis-Modbus-Auto-Charging-using-Solax/Helpers.md

 You must create the following Helpers in HA.
+This is more of a manual process as there is no way to directly copy the code across, but should take no more than 5 minutes.

 # Installation

 1. Click Settings > Devices & Services > Helpers > + "Create Helper"

-2. Use the 3rd line of each of the below to choose helpers (number or button).
+2. Use the 3rd line of each of the items below to choose helpers (number, toggle or button).
 Name them exactly the same as specified here.
 Your max/min and step sizes will be dependant on your own needs, but my numbers here should serve as a suitable starting point.

 ### Base Load